smolanalytics

 What does smolanalytics deliberately not do?

-No session replay, feature flags, experiments, heatmaps, or surveys.
-It is for teams who want a straight, owned, cheap answer on what to fix, from web plus product analytics in one binary, not a suite of everything.
-If those features are non-negotiable, a heavier tool fits you better, and the comparison pages say so plainly.
+The one thing it deliberately doesn't do is pixel-perfect DOM session recording, the screen-recording, video-replay kind.
+It does ship feature flags, A/B experiments, heatmaps, surveys, and a session inspector that replays a user's journey reconstructed from their events (pages, clicks with positions, rage-clicks, timing).
+It is for teams who want a straight, owned, cheap answer on what to fix, from web plus product analytics in one binary, without the enterprise bloat or a per-seat bill.
+If pixel-perfect screen recording is non-negotiable, a heavier tool fits you better, and the comparison pages say so plainly.

 keep reading